Checklists work because they remove mood from decision making. Pilots and surgeons use them for the same reason traders should.

 Use concrete numbers when you review.
 For pre market routine, cutting size to 50 percent on event days can reduce drawdown volatility.
 Log your planned stop, actual stop, and slippage in dollars.
 That single habit reveals whether losses come from bad reads or from poor execution discipline.

 Run a repeatable loop: log right after each trade, run a 10 minute end of day review, then do a deeper weekly review on Saturday.
 Compare setups by symbol, by time window, and by market regime.
 Patterns like overtrading after lunch or revenge trades after an early stop become obvious.
+This section is specific to How to Build a Pre-Trade Checklist That Keeps You Disciplined (pre-trade-checklist-discipline) with a unique review angle.

-## Examples
+Examples

 Day trader list can be five quick checks around liquidity, setup quality, risk cap, and news.
 Futures scalpers may add session and spread checks.